SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/ProChair.md

 [SIGPLAN's diversity policy](/Resources/Policies/Diversity).
 Expect some people to decline the invitation, so have a list of alternates.

-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

-At least one year prior to the meeting, send the list (including the alternates) to the SIGPLAN Vice Chair for comments and approval by the SIGPLAN Executive Committee.
-At the same time, make arrangements for the Program Committee meeting: place (if physical) and time.
+At least one year prior to the meeting, send the list (including the alternates, clearly marked as such) to the SIGPLAN Vice Chair for comments and approval by the SIGPLAN Executive Committee.
+At the same time, make arrangements for the Program Committee meeting: location (if physical) and date(s).

 After SIGPLAN approval of PC members, invite the people on the list to serve.
-Explain what is expected of them, and any
-[policy decisions](/Resources/Policies/Review).
-Give them the date for the PC meeting.
+Explain what is expected of them and any [policy decisions](/Resources/Policies/Review), and give them the date for the PC meeting.
+If more people than expected decline and you run out of alternates, send the SIGPLAN Vice Chair another list of candidates for approval.

 Call for Papers
 ---------------